Mercedes Lackey

 Mercedes Ritchie Lackey (born June 24, 1950) is an American writer of fantasy novels.
 Many of her novels and trilogies are interlinked and set in the world of Velgarth, mostly in and around the country of Valdemar.
 Her Valdemar novels include interaction between human and non-human protagonists with many different cultures and social mores.

-Her other main world is one much like our own, but it includes clandestine populations of elves, mages, vampires, and other mythical beings.
+Her other main world is similar to Earth, but it includes clandestine populations of elves, mages, vampires, and other mythical beings.
 The Bedlam's Bard books describe a young man with the power to work magic through music; the SERRAted Edge books are about racecar driving elves; and the Diana Tregarde thrillers center on a Wiccan who combats evil.

 She has also published several novels re-working well-known fairy tales set in a mid-19th to early 20th century setting in which magic is real, although hidden from the mundane world.
 These novels explore issues of ecology, social class, and gender roles.

 Lackey has published over 140 books and writes novels at a rate of 5.5 per year on average.
 She has been called one of the "most prolific science fiction and fantasy writers of all time."
 In 2021, Lackey was named the 38th Damon Knight Grand Master.

 Background

 Lackey was born in Chicago.
 Her birth prevented her father from being called to serve in the Korean War.

-She places her meeting with science fiction at age 10 or 11, when she picked up her father's copy of James H. Schmitz's Agent of Vega.
+She placed her meeting with science fiction at age 10 or 11, when she picked up her father's copy of James H. Schmitz's Agent of Vega.
 She then read Andre Norton's Beast Master and Lord of Thunder and continued to read all of Norton's works.
 Lackey had difficulties obtaining enough interesting books from the public library to sate her passion for reading.
 She wrote for herself but without real direction or purpose until she attended Purdue University.
 Lackey graduated from Purdue in 1972.

 While at Purdue, she took a one-on-one class of English Literature Independent Studies with a professor who was a fellow science fiction fan.
 He helped her analyze books she enjoyed and then use that knowledge.
 Lackey then encountered fan fiction, which further encouraged her writing.
 She began publishing work in science fiction fanzines and then discovered filk and had some filk lyrics published by Off Centaur Publications.